 I couldn't find a still shot of it, but I've always been bemused ~ semi-spoiler alert ~ that after RockHound loses his shit and gets tied up and gagged, it's Andropov who rips his gag off, a small but kindly gesture...one in sharp contrast with the legendary WoodChipper scene!

 He also played Serge, a rather horrible Husband, in Chocolat, an absolutely beautiful Movie.
 His character was important, and, as always, he played it subtly and well.
 Stormare usually plays supporting roles, with not much exposure or many lines, which are roles that are hard to play well, without overplaying them.
 At this, he excels, yet even as subtly as he plays them, his impact tends to be disproportionately large, often because of his understated presence.

 Bonus: It also turns out that he's close friends with Stellen Skarsgaard, an extraordinary and remarkably adaptable Performer, himself, which I find quite awesome, indeed!

 Random Political Thoughts

 It's pretty hilarious that the Lefty Loons accuse anyone who agrees with Trump of being his bag boy.
 Trump had to work harder to overcome all of our preconceptions of him than any President ever has.
-Me, I'm a Libertarian who didn't vote for'm the first time around, but he won me over immediately with what he's done for American on every front.
+Me, I'm a Libertarian who didn't vote for'm the first time around, but he won me over immediately with what he's done for Americans on every front.
 Ironically, no rational human being would ever vote for an evil, deranged, demented pervert like Biden.
 It therefore undeniably follows that only the most blindly obedient cool aid guzzlers would do so.